 You do not need to do any additional configuration for the XMIN method.
 You must use the XMIN method if your Azure PostgreSQL version is earlier than 10.

 Enter user, password, and database in setup formlink

 In your Fivetran setup form, enter your user, password, and database name.

 - For the User, enter

 <servername>is part of your Azure host URL:

-- For the Password, enter the password you set when you created the user.
+- For the Password, enter the password you set when you created the Fivetran user.

-- For the Database, enter the name of the database you want to replicate from.
+- For the Database, enter the database you want to replicate from.

-Each database from your source will be mapped to a schema in the destination by adding a prefix to the source database name.
-For example, if your source database names are "foo" and "bar" and if you choose the prefix "source1", then you will get schemas "source1_foo" and "source1_bar" in the destination.
+This is the last step of the integration.
+Each schema from the source database will be mapped to a schema in the destination by adding a prefix to the original schema name.
+For example, if your original database contains schemas "foo" and "bar" and if you choose the prefix "pre", then you will get schemas "pre_foo" and "pre_bar" in the output.